Liover Peguero Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in the league.
+- The 8.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 16th in MLB.

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Brewers have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (140 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs surrendered (140 total, 1.3 per game).

-- Burnes tries for his 10th win when he makes the start for the Brewers, his 23rd of the season.
-He is 9-6 with a 3.44 ERA and 136 strikeouts in 133 1/3 innings pitched.
+- The Brewers are sending Woodruff (1-0) out for his third start of the season.

-- In his last outing on Monday against the Washington Nationals, the righty tossed six innings, giving up two earned runs while surrendering four hits.
+- His last appearance came on Saturday, April 8 against the St. Louis Cardinals, when the right-hander tossed 5 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.